enonic/app-rss/README.md

 * Refactor XML rendering code to more efficient
 * Multiple minor fixes/adjustments/cleanups/speedups/refactoring
 * Upgrade XP required version to 6.9
-* **Breaking change:** now using built-in setting in XP for "publish date" in RSS feed.
+* **Breaking change:** now using the built-in setting from XP for "publish date" in RSS feed.
 If you still depend on old custom fields you must revise your app settings for this field.

 ### Version 0.10.2